Filters

 Accepting New Patients

 Timothy Pauly is a primary care provider, practicing in Family Medicine in Hutchinson, Kansas.
-Dr. Pauly is rated as an Experienced provider by MediFind in the treatment of Axillary Nerve Dysfunction.
-His top areas of expertise are Familial Hypertension, Hypertension, Glucocorticoid-Remediable Aldosteronism, and Chronic Obstructive Pulmonary Disease (COPD).
+Dr. Pauly has been practicing medicine for over 44 years and is rated as an Experienced provider by MediFind in the treatment of Axillary Nerve Dysfunction.
+His top areas of expertise are Hypertension, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, and Chronic Obstructive Pulmonary Disease (COPD).
 Dr. Pauly is currently accepting new patients.

 Experienced in Axillary Nerve Dysfunction